changLiCoding/changlicoding/README.md

 I am is a passionate coder with experience in JavaScript, Java, Python, and Ruby.
 Before coding, I spent 8 years as a computer mechanic, honing my troubleshooting skills, and communicating with people.
 My unique perspective on technology allows me to create efficient and scalable solutions.
 When I'm not coding, I enjoy cooking, video games and work-life balance.
 I'm always looking to learn, grow, and improve.

 * 🌍  I'm based in Saskatoon, CA (for now)
-* 🧠  I'm learning GraphQL, Apollo, Java, Spring Boot
+* 🧠  I'm learning NextJS
 * 🥔  My portfolio at [Chang](https://changlicoding.github.io/portfolio/)
 * 🐋  Current project I am working on: [GameListApp](https://gamelistapp.netlify.app/home)
 * 🎮  I love playing video game.
 Now playing Necromancer in Diablo 4 and also Dave the Diver.